governance-game/governance-game/CONTRIBUTING.md

 🙇‍♀️ Thank you for contributing!

 We love issues and pull requests from everyone.
-If you're not comfortable with Github, you can email use your feedback at <info@publiccode.net>.
+If you're not comfortable with GitHub, you can email use your feedback at <info@publiccode.net>.

 ## Problems, suggestions and questions in issues